When to use Trianum-G?

 Use Trianum-G as a preventive method.
 To achieve optimal results, start using Trianum-G at the beginning of the crop cycle, preferably during sowing, cutting or planting.
 Trianum-G performs well under different environmental conditions.
 It grows in various climates (10-34°C/50-93.2°F), at a pH between 4-8, in many types of cultivation media and on the roots of many different types of crops.

-Koppert B.V. is not liable for any loss of quality if the product is stored for longer than recommended and/or under incorrect conditions.
+Koppert Biological Systems, Inc. is not liable for any loss of quality if the product is stored for longer than recommended and/or under incorrect conditions.

 - Shelf life: see package for expiration date